 The HSE’s advice on the management of firearms and weapons in UK film and television production, states that those in control of production should ensure they are utilising trained individuals who are competent in all aspects of their provision.

 Those working with weapons must continually assess the effectiveness of any controls they have in place and ensure that any changes in location should not affect their safety use.
 They also have the authority to stop work if a risk to life becomes apparent and should ensure the Producer is aware of any changes to ensure safe practice.

-Crew members have denied suggestions that the set of Rust was unsafe.
+Following the incident, crew members denied reports that the set of Rust was unsafe.
 Costume designer Terese Magpale Davis wrote, in a lengthy Instagram post shared by Alec Baldwin, that “the story being spun of us being overworked and surrounded by unsafe, chaotic conditions” was untrue.